Gravebot/Gravebot/README.md

 See **Launching the bot**

 ## Launching the bot:
-Rename auth.example to auth.json and fill in the required information
+Rename auth.json.example to auth.json and fill in the required information

-Open the node.js command prompt and write:
+Open the command prompt/terminal and write:
 * cd path/to/folder/Gravebot
 * npm install
 * npm start